avinash-dev/Spring_REST_JPA_Shopping_Cart/README.md

 Java 1.8
 [H2 database and Tomcat included in the code with spring boot dependencies]

-Run the below maven command to install the app.
+1. Run the below maven command to install the app.This creates an executable jar file in /target folder.

 **mvn install**

-This creates an executable jar file in /target folder.
-To run the app using java command line, run the following command.
+2. To run the app using java command line, run the following command.

 **java -jar demo-0.0.1-SNAPSHOT.jar**